-- There has been an increased number of measles outbreaks occurring globally and a number of confirmed cases have been reported in Canada.
-In Ontario, there have been 9 confirmed cases of measles between January 1, 2024 to March 25, 2024 (7 were travel related and 2 with unknown source). - While there have been no confirmed cases of measles in Halton, Halton Region Public Health investigated 49 individuals who were contacts of confirmed measles cases between January 2024 and March 2024. - A number of new resources are available to assist healthcare providers prepare for a case of measles and are summarized below.
+- A travel-acquired case of measles has been reported to Halton Region Public Health, with laboratory confirmation on April 8, 2024.
+Please refer to the media release for additional details including exposure sites. - In Ontario, there have been 11 confirmed cases of measles to date in 2024, (10 were travel related and 1 with unknown source). - A number of new resources are available to assist healthcare providers prepare for a case of measles and respond to individuals with recent exposure.
+These are summarized below.
 Highlights include: - The Ontario College of Family Physicians has developed a Measles resource to support primary care providers. - To facilitate timely testing, immediately report all suspect or confirmed cases of measles infection to Halton Region Public Health by calling 311 or 905-825-6000.
 Do not wait for laboratory confirmation. - Help prevent community spread by ensuring that children who may have missed dose(s) of measlescontaining vaccine during the pandemic years are brought up to date as soon as possible. - Health care workers without documentation of proof of immunity, regardless of age of birth, will be excluded from work if deemed to be exposed to a confirmed measles case.
 Ensure all staff in your office/clinic have documentation of either two doses of measles-containing vaccine OR laboratory evidence of immunity.